christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 \*Matrilineally, Alexander (grandson of King Herod) and his sister wife "Philo" descend from Mark Antony and Cleopatra.
 The Talmud says that Mark Antony was born to a jewish mother.
 His first wife Fulva was jewish, and Cleopatra was a Ptolemaic ruler and her family had a long history of intermarriage with Jews, so this family was almost fully jewish.
 The bust attributed to Mark Antony that is housed in the Vatican Museum was made over a century after he died during the Flavian dynasty.
 This: https://imgur.com/7RnVvRv is the only bust of him that is believed to have been made during his lifetime.

-### Chapter 9: The Origins of Christianity
+### Chapter 9: Rome

-Christianity is subverion of the imprial cult with Gnosticism, the Roman myth of Quirinus aka Romulus (64), and the Divine Julius cult (65) thrown in, and then targeted at Rome with some jewish rabbi as the Romulus/Iulius figure (66) to subconsciously connect the Romans to jews.
+Christianity is the combination of several religions and myths that were amalgamated.
+The Roman imprial cult, Gnosticism, the Roman myth of Quirinus aka Romulus (64), the Divine Julius cult (65), and the messianic archetype of Alexander the Great and Scipio Africanus (66) thrown in.